RubinLab/epad-dist/README.md

 Please change the folder rights to public for tmp and pluginData folders. (to change folder rights you can use: chmod 777 tmp )

 # Installation Script:
 Starting from v0.4 version epad-dist folder contains epad_manage.sh script.
 This script is designed to make ePad installation, update, start, stop, export/import keycloak users easier.
 IMPORTANT: If your ePad holds crucial patient data don't use epad_manage.sh script to update your ePad since the epad_manage.sh script is still in the experimental phase.
 You can download the script from epad.stanford.edu webpage under download section.

+- If you will use epad_manage.sh script and if you have it (in epad-dist) with epad-dist folder you need to move epad_manage.sh file out of the epad-dist folder. script usage:
+    ./epad_manage.sh install

+- If you will use epad_manage.sh script you don't need to download ePadlite.
+The script will download ePadlite and will guide you through the installation.

+- Installation script requires git , docker, and docker-compose to be installed on your device.

 Notes:
   - DO NOT alter files in the .originals folder